Canada’s entry rules are changing

 - consultants, lawyers and Quebec notaries, and students-at-law under their supervision, who do not, and will not, charge a fee or receive any other consideration to represent you.

-Compensated representatives charge a fee or receive some other form of consideration in exchange for the advice and representation that they provide.
-If you want us to conduct business with a compensated representative then they must be authorized by CIC.
+Compensated representatives charge a fee or receive some other form of consideration in exchange for the representation that they provide.

 Authorized representatives are: